 - Annual internal cybersecurity risk assessments

-Cyber risk is a lamentable reality, but it is reality.
+Cyber risk is a lamentable reality, but it is a reality.
 We are working hard every day to protect the data entrusted to us by our clients, and to provide cybersecurity services to help our clients stay secure.

 - SOC for Cybersecurity: An Answer to Leadership’s Cybersecurity Responsibilities